ISO Services questions

 - What are the different types of email generated by NetReg?
 Can I opt out from receiving any/all of them?

 - I've received an "IP address to transfer" message.
-Can you explain what it means and what I need to do.

 - Can I self-register Fixed IP address assignments?